 Add magnesium to your regimen: Supplementing with magnesium has also been shown to help regulate ovulation and produce progesterone.
 The easiest way to get more magnesium is through your diet (leafy greens, fatty fish like salmon and halibut, dark chocolate, and nuts like brazil nuts, almonds, and cashews) or taking a supplement.
 But another way you can add magnesium to your routine is regularly bathing in Epsom salts.

-Look to progesterone pills to help you find balance: If progesterone is at the root of your PMS issues, think about giving your body’s natural production a little support with a supplement like Veracity’s Vital Progesterone Boost, which helps to regulate your monthly cycle.
-If the problem stems from excess estrogen, a supplement like Veracity’s Vital Estrogen + Progesterone Balance can help your body detox estrogen to bring the ratio of the two fertility hormones back to a happier state.
+Look to progesterone pills to help you find balance: If progesterone is at the root of your PMS issues, think about giving your body’s natural production a little support with a supplement like Veracity’s Cycle Harmony, which helps to regulate your monthly cycle.
+If the problem stems from excess estrogen, a supplement like Veracity’s Dim Detox can help your body detox estrogen to bring the ratio of the two fertility hormones back to a happier state.

 Find your zen, in whatever way works for you: You don’t have to meditate or do yoga.
 But if you can find something that helps you control your stress, be that a simple breathing exercise, puzzling, or just taking short walks in the sun (vitamin D!) and nature, your progesterone will thank you.
 Cortisol not only gobbles up the building blocks of progesterone, but it also blocks the progesterone receptors in the body.
 This means when you’re stressed, your body is physically incapable of producing an optimal amount of progesterone.